llsoftsec/llsoftsecbook/book.md

 returns is said to implement backward-edge CFI\index{backward-edge CFI}.

-Ideally, a CFI scheme would not allow any control flow transfers that don't occur in a correct program execution, however different schemes have varying granularities.
+Ideally, a CFI scheme would not allow any control flow transfers that don't occur in a correct program execution.
+However, different schemes have varying granularities.
+In general, the legal branch targets will be divided into classes, with targets in each class treated as equivalent for security purpose.

-CFI schemes are sometimes classified as coarse-grained\index{coarse-grained CFI}
+A branch is permitted to transfer control to any member of its intended target class.

+CFI schemes are sometimes classified as coarse-grained\index{coarse-grained CFI} or fine-grained\index{fine-grained CFI}.
+A coarse-grained CFI scheme is one that uses a small number of large equivalence classes, whereas a fine-grained scheme uses a larger number of smaller classes, so that the possible branch targets from a given location are more restricted (perhaps at a greater performance cost).

-or fine-grained\index{fine-grained CFI}.
-While there is no precise definition of these terms, coarse-grained CFI schemes typically have relatively coarse granularity.
-For example, a CFI scheme that allows an indirect function call to continue the execution at the start of any function, rather than only at the start of functions with a specific signature, is considered coarse-grained.
+For example, a CFI scheme that allows an indirect function call to continue the execution at the start of any function would be considered coarse-grained.
+If it instead restricted to the subset of functions with the appropriate type signature, it would be fine-grained.

 Forward-edge CFI schemes often rely on function type checks or use static analysis (points-to analysis) to identify potential control flow transfer